USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_MPAS-CMAQ_Benchmark_intel.md

 # This will obtain both the mpas_inputs and cmas_inputs folders
 # extract the *.tar.gz files
 cd 120_uniform/cmaq_inputs/emissions
+# to extract data for a one day run
 tar -xvjf one_day.tar.bz2
+# to extract enough data for an annual run
+# this may take 8 hours
 tar -xvjf 2017_120km.tar.bz2
 ```